 Through education, the Quicken Trust is giving hundreds of children in the Ugandan village of Kabubbu the chance to escape grinding poverty.
 Providing a secondary education at the Trust High School means some are now achieving what was once an impossible dream – a place at university.
 (Higher Education) For others, it’s a route to vocational training, a job and an income.
 (Vocational Training) Over 80 Kabubbu students are regularly in further education.

 The Trust High School currently has over 600 students across six school years (S1-S6).
-Up to 100 are sponsored; the rest have fees paid by their families.
-Sponsored children receive a free uniform, free healthcare and all meals as well as their education.
-Sponsors are asked to support their child all the way through secondary school.
-(Sponsor a Child)
+Up to 100 are partnered; the rest have fees paid by their families.
+Partnered children receive a free uniform, free primary healthcare and all meals as well as their education.
+Partners are asked to support their child all the way through secondary school.
+(Child Partnership)

 Most of the children are day pupils but almost half are boarders who stay in dormitories built on the school site.
 The boarders come because the school quickly established high educational standards.
 The income generated by their fees is crucial to the aim of making Kabubbu self-sustaining in the future.

 Watch: Head teacher Ben

 Trust High School teachers have come to two schools in East Sussex – Mayfield C of E Primary and Heathfield Community College – under a swap scheme organised through the British Council’s Global School Partnership.
 Several other schools have taken groups of students to Kabubbu to help with projects.
 These include Bede’s; St Catherine’s College, Willingdon Community School and Ratton in Eastbourne; Hillview School for Girls; Burgess Hill School for Girls; Ark William Parker Academy, Hastings and Uplands Community College, Wadhurst.
 Students from Kabubbu have been awarded scholarships to Bede’s and Pestalozzi International Village, Seddlescombe.
 The swaps broaden skills, knowledge and cultural awareness.